 Introduction

-The Green and Sea Point Golf Club was founded on the Green Point Common (in the area previously called the “Waterplaats”) in 1895 be a certain Mr AA Perese.
-The first Club Captain was Mr W Wardlow.
-A locked was hired at the Three Anchor Bay Railway Station to store sundry club equipment, and a room rented just off the Main Road served as the first clubhouse.
-The golf course closed in 1899 to make way for military needs of the British Empire during the Anglo Boer War.
-After signing of the peace in 1902, The Green and Sea Point Golf Club
+The Green and Sea Point Golf Club was founded on the Green Point Common (in the area previously known as the “Waterplaats”) in 1895 by Mr A.A.
+Perese.
+The first Club Captain was Mr W. Wardlow.
+A locker was hired at the Three Anchor Bay Railway Station to store club equipment, and a room just off Main Road served as the first clubhouse.

-For the next 100 years, the club used the same layout.
-On 20 August 1959, a newly built clubhouse was opened and it is still being used today though upgraded to modern standards.
-In 2007 the course closed to make way for the new Cape Town Staidum.
-A new golf course was commissioned by the City of Cape Town and designed by local golf couse architect, Mark Muller.
+In 2007, the course closed to make way for the new Cape Town Stadium.
+A new golf course was commissioned by the City of Cape Town and designed by local golf course architect, Mark Müller.

 The Cannon